Skip to contents

 ukbrapR (phonetically: ‘U-K-B-wrapper’) is an R package for working in the UK Biobank Research Analysis Platform (RAP).
 The aim is to make it quicker, easier, and more reproducible.

-Since version 0.2.0 the package works best in a “normal” cluster using RStudio and raw UK Biobank data from the table-exporter.
-Prior versions were designed with Spark clusters in mind.
-These functions are still available but are not updated.
+Since v0.2.0 ukbrapR works best on a “normal” cluster using RStudio and raw data from the table-exporter.
+Old Spark functions are still available but are not updated.

 Wrapped server icon by DALL-E